LENZ

 About LENZ

 LENZ is a Hamburg restaurant categorized as country cooking, with a €€ price level and smart-casual dress code.
-Its verified recognition is a Michelin Plate in 2025, which gives the restaurant a clear quality signal without turning it into a high-formality premise.
+It was recognized with a Michelin Plate in 2025, giving the restaurant a clear quality signal without turning it into a high-formality restaurant.

 The strongest way to frame LENZ is as a direct country-cooking option in Hamburg.
-It is not necessary to build the decision around unverified details such as a chef name, signature dish, tasting-menu format, seat count, or special service setup.
-The confirmed facts support a simpler verdict: LENZ is a reasonably priced Hamburg address for country cooking, with lunch and dinner hours on its open days.
+It is not necessary to build the decision around a chef name, signature dish, tasting-menu format, seat count, or special service setup.
+The simpler verdict: LENZ is a reasonably priced Hamburg address for country cooking, with lunch and dinner hours on its open days.

 Casual country cooking with a stronger quality signal than the price tier suggests

 The cuisine category matters.
 Country cooking is usually best approached directly: choose from the restaurant's own current offering rather than arriving with expectations around a specific named dish.
-No verified dish list is available here, so the safest planning advice is to treat LENZ as a country-cooking restaurant rather than a broad international menu or a tasting-menu destination.
+Treat LENZ as a country-cooking restaurant rather than a broad international menu or a tasting-menu destination.

 When to use it: relaxed meals and low-friction plans

 Use LENZ when the priority is a direct meal in Hamburg built around country cooking rather than spectacle or an elaborate format.
-The verified hours include lunch and dinner service on Monday and Thursday through Sunday, while Tuesday and Wednesday are closed.
+Hours include lunch and dinner service on Monday and Thursday through Sunday, while Tuesday and Wednesday are closed.

-For group size, private rooms, counter seating, takeout, delivery, or allergy accommodations, there is no verified detail in the available venue data.
-Plan around a standard restaurant meal unless the restaurant confirms otherwise through its own current channels.
+For group size, private rooms, counter seating, takeout, delivery, or allergy accommodations, check directly with the restaurant before planning around them.
+Plan around a standard restaurant meal unless the restaurant confirms otherwise through its own channels.

 Lunch is available from 12–2:45 PM on the open days, dinner is listed from 5:30–11 PM on the open days.
 Either slot can make sense depending on the plan: lunch for a daytime meal, dinner when the restaurant is the main evening stop.